RossWhitehead/AWS-notes/Storage.md

 ## EFS

+* Scalable file storage for multiple EC2 instances
+* Totally elastic – once you’ve spun up an EFS instance, you can add add files without worrying about provisioning or disturbing your application’s performance.
 * NFS compatible.
 * Mount to EC2 or on-prem Linux server over DirectConnect.
 * Can be accessed by multiple EC2 instances within a VPC.